 - What are medical services in Bruges like?

 - Are healthcare and health insurance expensive in Bruges?

-- What are emergency services like in Bruges?
+- What are the visa & residency requirements in Bruges?

 What do I need to know before retiring in Bruges?If you live in Bruges, newcomers to Bruges would love to hear your answer to this question.